 Kiplinger’s Personal Finance magazine called UT one of the best values among public colleges in its 2013 list based on affordability and academic quality.

-Forbes consistently ranks UT’s full-time MBA program as one of the best in the country.
+Forbes magazine consistently ranks UT’s full-time MBA program as one of the best in the country.

-UT’s College of Business Administration undergraduate business program is ranked twenty-seventh in the nation among public institutions, and its undergraduate supply chain management/logistics program ranks sixth among all public universities.
-(U.S. News, 2013)
+UT’s College of Business Administration undergraduate business program is ranked twenty-seventh in the nation among public institutions, and its undergraduate supply chain management and logistics program is ranked fifth among the nation’s public institutions.
+(U.S. News, 2014 rankings)

 UT's Haslam Scholars spend their undergraduate years preparing to be leaders in such fields as business, government, education, and service professions.
 Every year, about fifteen students are chosen from several thousand applicants.
 Those selected receive a full-tuition scholarship, a laptop, study-abroad funding, and $5,500 to support their research.

-UT and its partner, Southeast University in Nanjing, opened the Confucius Institute in spring 2013, expanding opportunities for UT students and others to learn Chinese, experience Chinese culture, and travel abroad.
+UT and its partner, Southeast University in Nanjing, operate the Confucius Institute, expanding opportunities for UT students and others to learn Chinese, experience Chinese culture, and travel abroad.

 The College of Arts and Sciences’ graduate program in printmaking is ranked 3rd in the nation.
 The college’s Master of Fine Art program is ranked twenty-second among public universities and forty-fifth nationally.

 Of the ten schools included in the U.S. News “10 Most Popular B-Schools” Short List ranking for full-time MBA programs, UT's program ranked sixth nationally and second among public universities.
 (US News and World Report, 2014)

 The College of Communication and Information’s Information Sciences graduate program is ranked seventeenth in the nation (U.S. News and World Report, 2013).